airshipit/shipyard/doc/source/CLI.rst

 .. note::

-  Either --filename or --directory must be specified, but both may not be specified for the same invocation of shipyard.
+  --filename and/or --directory must be specified unless --empty-collection is used.

 <collection>
   The collection to load.